atabegruslan/Travel-Blog-Laravel-5-8/readme.md

 - Tester account: ruslan_aliyev_@hotmail / ruslan12

-- Note: FB, Google and Android integrations are outdated.
+- Note: FB, Google and Android integrations: Update in progress.

 - Updates for https://github.com/atabegruslan/Travel-Blog-Laravel-5 are in progress.